 01. Introductory call (10-30 mins)

 Let’s get to know each-other, ask questions, and see if it makes sense to have a longer, more thorough conversation.
-To save you and our team time, we’ll want to cover deal-breaking topics like timeline (when do you want to launch, and can we deliver?) and scope of work (do we have the right services to solve your business challenges?).
+In our first call, we’ll want to cover deal-breaking topics like timeline (when do you want to launch, and can we deliver?) and scope of work (do we have the right services to solve your business challenges?).

 02. Diagnostic meeting (90-120 mins)